zhaojio/NameNft/README.md

 ## Overview

-Mint the username into NFT, make the username on the chain unique, turn it into a digital asset, and can be used between multiple chains.
+Minting the username into NFT, make the username on the chain unique, turn it into a digital asset, and can be used between multiple chains.

 ## How It Work